alastairreid/verifast-play/README.md

 Current examples (all in the [src](src) directory)

-- list.c – singly linked list
+- list.c – singly linked list.

+  The standard list definition.
+Included so that it can be reused in other examples.

-- alist.c - atomic linked list
+- alist.c - atomic linked list using a mutex.

+  The challenge here is that I wanted the mutex to be part of the object it protects.

-- mylock.h and locktest.c - locks that can be stack/statically-allocated
+- mylock.h and locktest.c - locks that can be stack/statically-allocated.

+  The challenge here is tweaking the standard mutex definition to allow locks that are not allocated on the heap.

-- wrap.h and wraptest.c - wrapping arithmetic library
+- wrap.h and wraptest.c - wrapping arithmetic library.

+  The challenge here is that VeriFast doesn't seem to be very good at reasoning about wrapping integer operations so, to help it out, I carefully implemented 'wrap_add64' and 'wrap_sub64' that perform wrapping addition and subtraction without any intermediate overflow.

+- padding.c - casting between types of different sizes.

+  The challenge here is that the objects have to be padded with extra space and, when we cast from one to the other, we have to use 'open_struct' and 'chars_join' to convert the object plus its padding back to raw memory and then use 'chars_split' and 'close_struct' to convert raw memory back to an object plus some padding.

-- malloc0.c - a simplistic memory allocator
+- malloc0.c - a simplistic memory allocator.

+  The challenge here is slicing an object off the front of a contiguous block of memory and converting it to a struct.